 If you want the ultra-conservative view: http://www.breitbart.com/

-One of the MOST visited Web sites: http://drudgereport.com/
+One of the HIGHEST visited Web sites: http://drudgereport.com/

 Excellent weekly recap of market technicals: http://www.ciovaccocapital.com/wordpress/

 Best site for learning trading using charts: http://www.philsgang.com